RTEMS/rtems-docs/c_user/object_services.rst

 **DESCRIPTION:**

 This service takes the four characters provided as arguments and constructs a thirty-two bit object name with ``c1`` in the most significant byte and ``c4`` in the least significant byte.

 **NOTES:**

 This directive is strictly local and does not impact task scheduling.

+.. _rtems_object_get_classic_name:

 OBJECT_GET_CLASSIC_NAME - Lookup name from id
 ---------------------------------------------